Juniper/ansible-junos-stdlib/README.md

 This collection is hosted on the Ansible Galaxy website under the collection [juniper.device](https://galaxy.ansible.com/ui/repo/published/juniper/device/).

+The Junos Ansible Collection for Junos uses the juniper.device namespace.
 The `juniper.device` collection includes a set of Ansible modules that perform specific operational and configuration tasks on devices running Junos OS.
 These tasks include: installing and upgrading Junos OS, provisioning new Junos devices in the network, loading configuration changes, retrieving information, and resetting, rebooting, or shutting down managed devices.
 Please refer to the [INSTALLATION](https://github.com/Juniper/ansible-junos-stdlib/blob/master/README.md#installation) section for instructions on installing this collection.